Asian student on laptop in the hallway near the classroom.

 The synchronous and asynchronous parts of the program are clearly presented so that students understand how they work together to support their language and academic skills development.

-Your instructors will be available during office hours to help you with your questions about the course content, assignments and activities.
+Instructors will be available during office hours to help students with their questions about the course content, assignments and activities.

 Social Connect activities

-In addition to class time, students will be invited to join Social Connect activities, including:
+In addition to class time, Social Connect activities can be arranged.
+These include:

 Mix and Mingle – Begin your course with an online event to meet your new classmates.